The Wilderness Toolkit: A Mountain Biker's Guide to Working With Wilderness

 Generally, before talking to a member of Congress, garner all the support you can, and muster facts and arguments in support of your position.
 This issue is not a personal issue for them, it is about policy.
 Explain why this is good for thousands of people, how it will benefit the local or regional economy and how it will protect the natural environment will help convince them to support your proposal.

 Success may be a long time coming.
 Wilderness proposals do not proceed quickly and it may take several sessions of Congress before a bill passes.
-After an election, you may need to court new elected officials or deal with changing political climates.
-During periods when little is happening in Congress on the Wilderness bill you're working on, you should occasionally write to your state's Congress members to reiterate your concerns and keep them apprised of any events or developments.
+After an election, you may need to build trusting working relationships with new elected officials or deal with changing political climates.
+During periods when little is happening in Congress on the Wilderness bill you're working on, you should occasionally write to your state's Congressional delegation to reiterate your concerns and keep them apprised of any related events or developments.

 Some day, the bill you've worked for will pass.
 When that happens and you succeed, celebrate the win and go riding!

-Then be sure to write letters expressing thanks to the Congress members and anyone else you worked with.
+Then be sure to write letters expressing thanks to the Members of Congress, their staff and anyone else you worked with.
 It is important to also write courteous, appreciative letters to those with whom you disagreed.
 Such communication will be important in the long run.